infosec-ucalgary/magpieCTF-2021/challenges/networks/google-networking/README.md

 ### Author: Ethan Sengsavang (Petiole)

 ## Description
-Rumours have been floating around that
+Rumours have been floating around that some data from the legendary Polybius was leaked and has been circulating the internet for some time.
+After some digging, these Google Drive links seem to have something of interest.

 Hint 1: